NUAA-FUG/FCS/README.md

-# FCS
+# Fedora Common Script

 :us: | English :cn: | [中文](https://github.com/Triple-R/FCS/blob/master/README_zh.md)
 ***

-What does FCS mean?
-It means fedora common script that can help you initialize fedora quickly after you have installed fedora from USB flash drive.As far as now,this repo include `Basic.sh` `Android-Studio.sh` `Mendeley-install-fedora.sh` and `typora-update.sh`.Besides,there is also a script named `Cn-spec.sh` for Chinese users.
+What does **FCS** mean?
+It means Fedora Common Script  that can help you initialize fedora quickly after you have installed fedora from USB flash drive.As far as now,this repo include `Basic.sh` `Android-Studio.sh` `Mendeley-install-fedora.sh` and `typora-update.sh`.Besides,there is also a script named `Cn-spec.sh` for Chinese users.

 ## Basic.sh